+If you’ve ever taken a cruise before, you might have experienced motion sickness.
 First-time cruise ship passengers might be surprised to find that the swaying, dizzy feeling that comes with spending time on board a ship doesn’t always abate once they’re back on dry land.
-Perhaps you can’t quite gauge the distance between your foot and the floor, or you bump into objects.
+There are many different types of vertigo you may experience.
+Upon disembarkment, perhaps you can’t quite gauge the distance between your foot and the floor, or you bump into objects.
 When you sit down, you discover you’re holding onto the arms of your chair to ease the rocking and swaying.
-You might also experience fatigue, tinnitus, headaches or anxiety.
+You might also experience fatigue, tinnitus, headaches, ‘land legs’ (like sea legs but after disembarkment), or anxiety.
 Seasoned sailors and cruise ship passengers call this phenomenon “land sickness.”
-It’s an annoying and inconvenient holiday hangover, but with a few simple tips, it’s fairly easy to tackle the symptoms.
+It’s an annoying and inconvenient holiday hangover from your cruise ship vacation, but with a few simple tips, it’s fairly easy to tackle the symptoms.

 What Causes the Feeling?